online

 Rebecca Giggs

 Rebecca Giggs is an author from Perth, Australia.
-Her work has appeared in The Atlantic, Emergence, the New York Times Magazine, Granta, and in anthologies including Best Australian Essays, and Best Australian Science Writing.
-Rebecca’s nonfiction focuses on how people feel towards animals in a time of technological and ecological change.
-Rebecca’s debut book Fathoms: The…
+Her work has appeared in The New Yorker, The Atlantic, Emergence, the New York Review of Books, Granta, and in anthologies including Best Australian Essays, and Best Australian Science Writing.
+Rebecca’s writing focuses on the natural world and animals in particular: the power animals hold over us and…

 Fiona Wright